I want to create a Cape Cod style house, sometimes called a story and a half or an attic loft. How can I create this in Home Designer?

 To build a roof ignoring the top floor

-in the Build Roof dialog, on the Roof panel, put a checkmark in the option to Ignore Top Floor.
+On the Roof panel of the Build Roof dialog, put a check in the option to Ignore Top Floor.

-Note:In Home Designer Pro this setting is located near to the center of the dialog rather than the top.
+Note:In Home Designer Pro, this setting is located near the center of the dialog rather than towards the top.